 Blog/forum commenting- Here is another action that by itself is not bad.
 Commenting on a blog post that you like can be very good for building a relationship.
 So can quality, informative forum posts.

 The challenge is when you create blog comments like the ones below that are clearly designed to bring in search traffic.
 A few years ago, the internet was awash in robotic comment systems created specifically for the sole purpose to bring in backlinks from other sites.
 The quality of the site did not matter.
 What did matter was having as many links as possible.
 Unfortunately, robotic comment systems ruined blog commenting for the rest of us.
 That is why it was hit so hard by Google during the Panda and Penguin updates.
-Definitely an ugly linking strategy.
+Definitely an ugly linking strategy – check your site for bad comment links if you haven’t done so in a while.

 If you do want to use this as a natural traffic sources, here are two guidelines you can use.
 First, only create comments on blogs or forums if the conversation is relevant to your brand, product, or industry.
 Otherwise, do not use that as an opportunity to grow your business.